devosoft/Empirical/paper.md

 # Empirical Features

+The core Empirical support library comprises four major components:

+1. debug-instrumented fundamental type and STL container wrappers,
+2. implementations of general-purpose data structures and algorithms,
+3. integrated, end-to-end frameworks for data and configuration management, and
+4. object-oriented bindings for Emscripten/WebAssembly GUI elements.

+Several additional specialized tools are co-developed within the Empirical repository, notably including the next-generation Modular Agent Based Evolution Framework (MABE 2) and a digital phylogeny-tracking tool suite.
+Given their substantial scope, these projects merit separate consideration and fall outside the scope of present discussion of the core support library.

 ## Facilitating Better Code for Scientific Software

 Software produced by academics, especially for one-off use, is often cobbled together, foregoing better programming practices for the sake of expediency.